Deenbe/iac-static-site/README.md

 ## Overview
 This project is a demonstration of AWS capability for hosting single page applications on AWS.

+Sadly this template can only be deployed "as-is" in the us-east-1 region, as CloudFront requires ACM certs in that specific region.

 ## Technologies/Techniques leveraged and demonstrated
 - Deployment Automation
   - Cloudformation